Apress/firewalls-dont-stop-dragons/errata.md

 After I published the 4th edition of the book, I created a fun, fantasy-themed website called [d20key.com](https://d20key.com/) for generating a passphrase that was based off the work the EFF did with Diceware.
 Check it out!

+### Chapter 13, Blogs and Websites

+The bullet for Restore Privacy should read:

+Restore Privacy: A wonderful site, with *lots* of detailed reviews of products and services from a privacy perspective.

+(Thanks to reader Andrew R for catching this!)